FreePressUnlimited/Security_HQ/social-media.md

 **DIFFICULTY**: Easy

-**LIMITS**: VirusTotal is owns by a company called Chronicle, a subsidiary of Alphabet Inc. URLs and files uploaded to VirusTotal may be shared with antivirus companies "so as to help them in improving their services and products."
+**LIMITS**: VirusTotal is owned by a company called Chronicle, a subsidiary of Alphabet Inc. URLs and files uploaded to VirusTotal may be shared with antivirus companies "so as to help them in improving their services and products."

 **LEARN MORE** about VirusTotal's privacy policy [here](https://support.virustotal.com/hc/en-us/sections/115000720829-About-us).